brinleypm/project-pages-tutorial/README.md

 * A branch (Easy Option)
 * A Github Actions Workflow (Hard Option)

-For this tutorial, we'll go with the Easy Option.
+For this tutorial, we'll go with the Easy Option (a branch).
 This means you'll need to...
 1. Set **Source** to **Deploy from a branch**
 2. Set **Branch** to the branch you want to deploy from (e.g., **`main`**)
 3. Select which folder in your chosen branch will hold your website's files